 Although they are typically granted in cases involving a physical injury, the absence of a bodily injury does not necessarily mean you cannot recover mental anguish damages.
 Under Texas law, you may be compensated for mental anguish where there is no physical injury in cases that involve:

-• Intentional or malicious conduct, such as assault and battery, libel, invasion of privacy, child abduction, or a knowing and willful violation of a statute such as the Unfair and Deceptive Trade Practices Act (UDTPA)
+- Intentional or malicious conduct, such as assault and battery, libel, invasion of privacy, child abduction, or a knowing and willful violation of a statute such as the Unfair and Deceptive Trade Practices Act (UDTPA)

-• Breach of duty involving a special relationship, such as cases involving the breach of a doctor-patient or insurer-insured relationship or the mishandling of a corpse or delivery of a death notice
+- Breach of duty involving a special relationship, such as cases involving the breach of a doctor-patient or insurer-insured relationship or the mishandling of a corpse or delivery of a death notice

-• Particularly disturbing events, such as the wrongful death of a loved one or witnessing a car accident that results in a family member’s severe injury
+- Particularly disturbing events, such as the wrongful death of a loved one or witnessing a car accident that results in a family member’s severe injury

 Who Can Recover Mental Anguish Damages According to Texas Law?

-Under Texas law, you may be eligible to recover mental anguish damages if you suffer physical injury as the result of another party’s negligent or intentional misconduct.
+Under Texas law, you may be eligible to recover mental anguish damages if you suffer physical injury as a result of another party’s negligent or intentional misconduct.
 You may also be able to be compensated for mental anguish if you are:

-• The victim of an intentional tort such as a physical or sexual assault
+- The victim of an intentional tort, such as a physical or sexual assault

-• A bystander who witnessed a traumatic event such as a traffic collision or construction accident where a close relative was severely injured
+- A bystander who witnessed a traumatic event, such as a traffic collision or construction accident, where a close relative was severely injured

-• A surviving family member of a wrongful death victim who has suffered emotional pain, torment, and suffering caused by the death
+- A surviving family member of a wrongful death victim who has suffered emotional pain, torment, and suffering caused by the death

 How Do You Prove Mental Anguish in a Texas Personal Injury Case?